-Option comparison is designed to help with deciding which corridors or centrelines are best based on its metrics.
+Option comparison is used to help with deciding which corridors or centrelines are best based on selectable parameters.
 There are two ways of visualising the metrics:

 The spider chart is an effective way of understanding ways in which routes differ.

 The table allows you to view specific parameters for each selected option.